-Businesses with any number of employees have to make choices about how to handle payroll.
-There’s the daily work of representing earned wages and getting money into employee accounts — and there’s the long-term responsibility of filing payroll taxes and keeping annual records.
+Payroll capabilities are one of the top requirements for HR software buyers.
+Businesses of any size have to make choices about how to handle the daily work of payroll management.
+There’s constant representing of earned wages and getting money into employee accounts — and there’s the long-term responsibility of filing payroll taxes and keeping annual records.

 Companies can choose to do payroll manually, or they can employ various kinds of modern payroll software packages.
 They can also choose to outsource all of this financial work to a payroll service.